bede/tictax/README.md

 # tictax: streaming sequence classification with web services
 [![PyPI version](https://badge.fury.io/py/tictax.svg)](https://badge.fury.io/py/tictax)

-Rapid lowest common ancestor (LCA) assignment from command line or Python using One Codex and EBI APIs.
+Fast and convenient lowest common ancestor (LCA) assignment from command line or Python using One Codex and EBI APIs.
 Capable of ~100 requests/s with the wind blowing in the right direction.

 Scientific names and lineages are retrieved using the EBI taxonomy API and annotated within fasta description fields for easy viewing and parsing.

-**BLAST-based LCA (slow, sensitive) is work in progress**
+**Tictax currently supports One Codex classification only.
+BLAST-based LCA (slow, sensitive) coming soon**

 ## Command line usage
 ```